 Arrow Bamboo takes its common name from the fact that Samurai warriors historically selected this species for the thin, straight poles, ideal for use as arrows and spears.
 The erect, dark green canes of this bamboo look even more elegant standing upright in the garden than they do sailing through the air over a battlefield.

 Today, we seldom see bamboo being used as a weapon.
-At least not in my social circles.
 But the plant does have a number of other virtuous qualities.

 Depending on your growing conditions, Arrow Bamboo can grow to between 10 and 20 feet tall.
 Thin culms are usually about one-half to one inch in thickness.
 They sometimes arch gently and gracefully at the top.
 As such, this bamboo does not lend itself to building and construction.
 But it is sturdy enough for small, lightweight crafts.

-It’s especially important to know that this is a running bamboo species.
-But unlike many species of Phyllostachys and other runners, Arrow Bamboo is far less prone to becoming invasive.
-Even so, it’s always wise to use a rhizome barrier around a running bamboo.
+It’s especially important to know that this is a running bamboo species with monopodial rhizomes.
+But compared to many species of Phyllostachys and other runners, Arrow Bamboo is far less prone to becoming invasive.
+Even so, it’s always wise to use a rhizome barrier around an expansive bamboo.

 As the culms and leaves both grow densely together, the tight thickets of Pseudosasa japonica provide an excellent privacy hedge or living fence.
 But the lowest few feet of these bamboo culms have little or no foliage, so you might only expect partial privacy.